philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/PM Research Notes Index.md

 ---

-This is my (Philip Morgan's) research, meant to benefit entrepreneurial independent experts.
+My research interests are decisionmaking under conditions of complexity and uncertainty, the explore/exploit tradeoff, and how small-scale entrepreneurs find and exploit opportunity.
 Evolving and public.

-## Questions I'm Actively Researching
+## How Small-Scale Entrepreneurs Find And Exploit Opportunity

+### Active Research Questions

 1. [[Philip Morgan Research Notes/Active Research/Marketing/For the indie expert what is marketing|For the indie expert, what is marketing?]]
 2. [[Philip Morgan Research Notes/Active Research/RFP-less indie consulting dynamics|How do those who have spent more than $20,000 on a consulting project that did not involve an RFP find the consultant they hired?]]

-## Future Research Questions
+### Future Research Questions

 1. [[Philip Morgan Research Notes/Future Research Questions/Is there a predictable path to thought leadership|Is there a predictable, reusable path to thought leadership?]]
 2. [[Philip Morgan Research Notes/Future Research Questions/Is there a standard growth path from implementation to strategy work|Is there a standard growth path from implementation to strategy work?]]